vitaliyburla/SelfAssessment/Skills/Programming.md

     -   closure: 🖐️ used
     -   partial application: 👂 heard
     -   curry: 👂 heard
-    -   higher order
+    -   higher order: 🖐️ used
     -   recursion: 🖐️ usedn
     -   callback: 🖐️ used
     -   listener: 🖐️ used
-    -   compose
+    -   compose: 🎓 known
     -   pipe: 🖐️ used
     -   memoize: 🖐️ used
-    -   wrapper
+    -   wrapper: 🖐️ used
-    -   functor
+    -   functor: 🖐️ used
-    -   monad
+    -   monad: 🖐️ used
-    -   monoid
+    -   monoid: 🖐️ used
     -   generator: 🖐️ used
-    -   coroutine
+    -   coroutine: 🖐️ used
 -   Data structures
     -   array: 🖐️ used
     -   structure: 🖐️ used
-    -   record
+    -   record: 🎓 known
     -   enum: 🖐️ used
     -   instance: 🖐️ used
     -   object: 🖐️ used